Ghini/ghini.desktop/doc/installing.rst

    You can study the script to see what steps if runs for you.
-In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named `bacl`, download the sources and connect your git checkout to the `ghini-1.0` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies, and finally it creates a startup
+In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named `ghide`, download the sources and connect your git checkout to the `ghini-1.0` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies, and finally it creates a startup